citrix/tech-marketing/projects/tech-zone/role-contributor.md

 ## 2 - Create content

-As many other large companies (for example Microsoft or Amazon), we are using de-facto industry standard language called markdown to create Tech Zone content.
+As many enteprises (for example Microsoft or Amazon), we are using de-facto industry standard language called markdown to create Tech Zone content.
 Markdown language is a simple, lightweight language that is easy to learn and allows us to create dynamic content.
 Think about markdown as a text-to-HTML conversion tool.
 It is highly recommend to read the [most common mistakes](#most-common-mistakes) section first - there is a learning curve and this short list can greatly help you to quickly learn this language.

-As a markdown editor, we recommend to use [Visual Studio Code (VSC)](https://citrix.github.io/tech-marketing/projects/tech-zone/visual-studio-code-guide.html).
-Don't be discouraged by Visual Studio in name - this tool is not only for developers, but useful as a general text editor.
-Be aware that editing GitHub content in browser is not supported at the moment and you need to make sure that correct name/email is configured in GitHub Desktop.
+For content creation, you need to use combination of **GitHub Desktop** (git client to resynchronize changes) and **Visual Studio Code** (markdown editor).
+Follow our simple [step-by-step guide](https://citrix.github.io/tech-marketing/projects/tech-zone/visual-studio-code-guide.html) for configuration.

+  >**Important:**
+  >
+  >Editing GitHub directly in browser is NOT supported.
+While you will be able to make changes, it is not possible to merge them to staging/production environment.

 ### Writing text